patdie421/pct-connectors-rebuild/software/README.md

 To use the PCT in good conditions it is preferable to have a ProDos hard drive.
 This disk can be a real disk connected to the II+/IIe/IIgs by one or other of the original solutions (SCSI card + HDD, Apple Profile, etc.) or a modern solution (SmartPort Emulator).
 However, not all solutions are compatible (I have already identified a solution that did not work), do your own tests if necessary.

 minimum storage device requirements to start MS-DOS with PCT :
 - 1x 140ko floppy drive (real or emulated)
+(this solution is to be tested)

 minimal usable configuration :
 - 1x ProDOS bootable floppy drive (5.25" floppy drive is OK)